 \section{Abstract}

 The stateless architecture of Large Language Models inherently lacks the mechanism to preserve dynamic context, compelling agents to redundantly reprocess history to maintain long-horizon autonomy.
 While latent memory offers a solution, current approaches are hindered by architectural segregation, relying on auxiliary encoders that decouple memory from the reasoning backbone.
 We propose \textbf{FlashMem}, a framework that distills intrinsic memory directly from transient reasoning states via computation reuse.
-Leveraging the property that internal representations uniquely encode input trajectories, FlashMem identifies the last hidden state as a sufficient statistic for the interaction history.
+Motivated by prior findings that final-layer representations preserve rich information about the input trajectory, FlashMem uses the last hidden state as a compact and empirically effective summary of the interaction history.
 This enables a \textbf{Shared-KV Consolidator} to synthesize memory by attending directly to the backbone's frozen cache, eliminating redundant re-parameterization.
 Furthermore, a parameter-free \textbf{Cognitive Monitor} leverages attention entropy to adaptively trigger consolidation only when high epistemic uncertainty is detected.
 Experiments demonstrate that FlashMem matches the performance of heavy baselines while reducing inference latency by \textbf{5 times}, effectively bridging the gap between efficiency and persistent cognition.